pleabargain/EnglishHelpsYourCareer/english_in_use_phrases_asking_opinions.md

 - Do Photoshopped Images Make You Feel Bad About Your Own Looks?
 - When in Your Life Have You Been a Leader?
 - What Would You Put in Your Emergency ‘Go-Bag’?
-- What Artists or Bands of Today Are Destined for the Rock and Roll
-       - Hall of Fame?
+- What Artists or Bands of Today Are Destined for the Rock and Roll Hall of Fame?
-- Which Republican Candidate Will Win the Presidential Nomination?
 - What’s Next for Computing?
 - What New Emoticons Does the World Need?
 - Should the Morning-After Pill Be Sold Over the Counter to People